knative/eventing-contrib/contrib/awssqs/samples/README.md

-The steps below assume that you have cloned the [eventing-sources](https://github.com/knative/eventing-sources) repo and run the commands from contrib/awssqs.
+The steps below assume that you have cloned the [eventing-sources](https://github.com/knative/eventing-sources) repo and run the commands from the root.

 ### Prerequisites